-Within the autonomous driving simulator CARLA, we have created a scene consisting of an intersection that is populated with four pedestrians, see Fig. \ref{fig:intro_figured}.
+\textbf{Scenario 2 (CARLA). } Within the autonomous driving simulator CARLA we have created a scene consisting of an intersection that is populated with four pedestrians, see Fig. \ref{fig:intro_figured}.
 These pedestrians have random initial and goal positions, and walk at random speeds to reach their goal.
-We collected $2600$ trajectories, and then created training, validation, and test datasets with sizes $|D_\text{train}|=1000$, $|D_\text{val}|=1500$, and $|D_\text{test}|=100$, respectively, and train an LSTM from $D_\text{train}$ to predict pedestrian trajectories.
-We run the CARLA simulator at a frequency of $20$ Hz and for approximately $30$ seconds, but use the LSTM and solve the MPC at $2$ Hz.
-We show the histograms of the nonconformity scores $R_{\tau|t}^{(i)}$ evaluated on $D_\text{val}$ for $\tau\in\{55,58\}$ and $t:=50$ (with $R$ defined as in Remark \ref{C_max}) in Fig. \ref{fig:scen2_hist}.
-Note that $R_{55|50}^{(i)}$ and $R_{58|50}^{(i)}$ correspond to the $2.5$ and $4$ second ahead prediction regions at time $t=50$.
+We collected $2600$ trajectories, and then created training, calibration, and test datasets with sizes $|D_\text{train}|=1000$, $|D_\text{cal}|=1500$, and $|D_\text{test}|=100$, respectively, and train an LSTM from $D_\text{train}$ to predict pedestrian trajectories.
+We run CARLA at a frequency of $20$ Hz for $30$ seconds, but use the LSTM and solve the MPC at $2$ Hz.
+We show the histograms of the nonconformity scores $R_{\tau|t}^{(i)}$ evaluated on $D_\text{cal}$ for $\tau\in\{55,58\}$ and $t:=50$ which are hence the $2.5$ and $4$ seconds ahead prediction regions (with $R$ defined as in Remark \ref{C_max}) in Fig. \ref{fig:scen1_hist} (right).
 We again indicate $C_{\tau|t}$ for different values of $T$, and observe that the size of $C_{\tau|t}$ increases with larger $T$.
-As we run the car for $30$ seconds, the final time $T$ is technically $60$.
-However, as we have a limited amount of validation trajectories (data collection in CARLA is real-time), we only use $T:=30$ to calculate prediction regions $C_{\tau|t}$ from $D_\text{val}$, i.e., we use $\bar{\delta}:=\delta/30$ in Theorem \ref{thm:1}.
-This choice is practically motivated and larger validation datasets $D_\text{val}$ naturally allow to select larger $T$.
+As we run the car for $30$ seconds, the mission time $T$ is technically $60$.
+However, as we have a limited amount of calibration trajectories (data collection in CARLA is real-time), we only use $T:=30$ to calculate prediction regions $C_{\tau|t}$ from $D_\text{cal}$, i.e., we use $\bar{\delta}:=\delta/30$ with $\delta=0.05$ in Theorem \ref{thm:1}.
+This choice is practically motivated and larger calibration datasets $D_\text{cal}$ will allow to select larger $T$.
 Nonetheless, the obtained prediction regions are valid for $T$ steps.